Never Too Late (Kylie Minogue song)

 "Never Too Late" is a song written and produced by British production team Stock, Aitken and Waterman for Australian singer Kylie Minogue's second studio album, Enjoy Yourself (1989).
-Released on 23 October 1989, the song peaked at number four on the UK Singles Chart, number one in Ireland, and number 14 in Australia.
+Released on 23 October 1989, the song peaked at number four on the UK Singles Chart (her first not to reach the top three in that country), number one in Ireland, and number 14 in Australia.
 It was later rerecorded for Minogue's orchestral compilation album, The Abbey Road Sessions, in 2012.

 Background and release

 Minogue allegedly wanted the album title track "Enjoy Yourself" to be released as the third single from that album, but Pete Waterman overruled her request and "Never Too Late" was released instead on 23 October 1989.
-The song debuted at number 17 on the UK Singles Chart and rose to its peak of number four the following week.
-Its low debut broke Minogue's run of seven consecutive top-two hits, but it became her eighth consecutive top-five hit single and was certified silver by the British Phonographic Industry (BPI) for sales over 200,000.

-B-side
+Writer Mike Stock says he deliberately composed the song with "old fashioned" lyrical themes, imagining it the style of a 1920s number.
 Called "Kylie's Smiley Mix", the B-side is a continuous mix of her biggest hits from the Kylie album, and the 12-inch version includes these songs in sequence order: "I'll Still Be Loving You", "It's No Secret", "Je ne sais pas pourquoi", "Turn It into Love", "I Should Be So Lucky", "Got to Be Certain", and the whistle from the beginning of the 1988 mix of "The Loco-Motion".
 The 7-inch mix contains the above tracks omitting "I'll Still Be Loving You" and "It's No Secret".
+Remixer Tony King admitted to dissatisfaction with the initial mix, which was created under time pressure with limited resources.

+Critical reception

+In 2023, Robert Moran of Australian daily tabloid newspaper The Sydney Morning Herald ranked "Never Too Late" as Minogue's 74th best song (out of 183), a song he described a "soaring disco number", adding "Not just a throwback, the energetic breakdown points to Kylie's burgeoning interest in Euro house".